scorelab/LabelLab/README.md

 Use two terminals, one for labellab-server and the other for labellab-client.

-Run the Node server in the labellab-server folder:
+Run the Node server in the labellab-client folder:

 `$ npm start`